Public advisory - Rhinaris Nasal Mist: One lot recalled due to risk of microbial growth which may lead to infection

 - Issue: Health products - Product safety

-- What to do: Do not use this product.
+- What to do: Do not use the affected product.
 Return it to your local pharmacy for proper disposal.
-Consult a health care professional if you have used this product and have health concerns.

 |